 Net assets with donor restrictions for a specified purpose or time period consist primarily of earnings on net assets with donor restrictions held in perpetuity as described above, donor restricted quasi-endowments and scholarship funds.
-These earnings are donor designated for specific purposes including scholarships.
+These earnings are donor designated for specific purposes including scholarships, granting programs, and for the support of the fund's beneficiary organizations and their missions and programs.